Residential Care Research

 Helping one child welfare system reduce its use of residential care

-These placements–also referred to as congregate care–are ones that child welfare systems want to keep to a minimum.
+Children and youth whose complex or acute behavioral health needs cannot be met safely and appropriately in family-like settings need high-quality and time-limited clinical interventions in more restrictive settings until they can return safely to their home communities.
+These placements—also referred to as congregate care—are ones that child welfare systems want to keep to a minimum.
 The settings are more restrictive, do not offer a family environment, and should only last as long as clinically necessary, after which youth can return to a home setting.

 In Illinois, Chapin Hall is working with the Department of Children and Family Services (DCFS) to assess the frequency with which young people are placed in residential care, how long they are staying, and how quickly they are able to transition to less restrictive settings, such as foster homes or homes of relatives.
 This analysis enabled us to develop a model that will help the system anticipate who is likely to be placed in residential care.
 This model was enhanced by incorporating Child and Adolescent Needs and Strengths (CANS) data, which allows DCFS to anticipate placement in residential care using a wider variety of characteristics.
 That, in turn, can lead to earlier service provisions to prevent that placement.